veracity/Veracity-Identity-and-Services-Api/WireProtocols.md

 At the current time we only have 1 version that we will support after August 2019.
 In Api Management you will find the Services Api under the 'Veracity MyServices' product.
 There you will find 3 api's:

 - https://api.veracity.com/Veracity/Services/V3: This is the most common endpoint to use.
 This will remain operational without breaking changes 1) after a V4 is released
-- https://api.veracity.com/Veracity/Services: This is the endpoint will update to V4 when we introduce it, and will, most likely, contain breaking changes.
-This is intended for the more adventurous of you.
-- https://api.veracity.com/platform: **Deprecated, do not use!** We will remove this at some point so if you are using it, it's time to update your app.
-The subscription key will still work after you update the base url.

 *1 note that there might be breaking changes if there are major security reasons for it*